9 Key Reasons Why You Need a Privacy Policy

 9-Key-Reasons-Why-You-Need-a-Privacy-Policy-01

-A privacy policy is a document on your website that tells users how and why you collect their information, how you use that data, why you use it, and if you share it with others.
+A privacy policy is a document on your website that informs users about how you collect their information, why you use it, and if you share it with others.

-In this article, you’ll learn the answers to common questions about why a privacy policy is important, its purpose, and why you need one on your website.
+Below, I explain why a privacy policy is important, it’s purpose, and why you need one.

 Table of Contents